suryapandian/drona/content/success.md

 - Raj Kumar K cleared Banking exams and is serving as the Clerk for the department of Customer Service

 ### Batch of 2021
-- Arun R C working as Probationary officer  in Canara Bank in Ballari by clearning Banking exams
+- Arun R C working as Probationary officer  in Canara Bank in Ballari by clearing Banking exams

 ### Batch of 2018